johnfraserss/ICS3C/Assignments/08 - Dictionaries/README.md

 >>>orange
 ```

-* Create a program that has the function numberofChars.
+* Create a program that has the function numberOfChars.
 The function takes a string and prints a dictionary showing each character's number of occurrences in the string.
 See below for an example.
 Save this file as 'dict002.py'.

 ```python
 print numberOfChars('potato')